YoobeeWebTutors/javascript-manual/18-working-with-web-pages.md

 ## The Document

 Every element in the current page is accessible via the `document` object.
 This object lets us access different parts of the page.
+We call this the DOM, or `Document Object Model`.

 When JavaScript was first released, CSS wasn't a thing yet.
 Over time, the DOM has evolved through levels, from Level 0 where we could change very little, to Level 3, which is faster, less cumbersome, and lets us control nearly everything.